ronaldtorres/website/_posts/2017-03-02-composable-uis.md

 }
 {% endhighlight %}

 Components can also respond to **actions**.
 For example, if you are trying to like a track, that turns into a few background operations to persist the new state into the API and the local store.
-In case the action response is more copmlicated and involves some UI, you can delegate de action to the app by using a delegate pattern.
+In case the action response is more complicated and involves some UI, you can delegate de action to the app by using a delegate pattern.
 As an example, some actions might require a confirmation from the user.
 That confirmation can be handled from the outside.

 <br><br>

-Since with this approach, each component brings its state from the data source it's important that the access to the data is **fast**.
+Since with this approach, each component brings its state from the data source, so it's important that the access to the data is **fast**.
 Otherwise, the UI will flicker, and that's terrible for the user experience.
 One idea to prevent that is having an in-memory data source where the states are indexed, for example using a `Dictionary`.
 This data source can be filled lazily, fetching the data the first time the data is needed, and ensuring the data keeps synchronized with the store underneath *(Core Data, Realm, serialization into disk..)*

 <br><br>